desuchann/hypdev/README.md

-A repository in which to deposit the work I've done whle on the Hyperion Dev Software engineering bootcamp (1st Nov 2022 to present).
+A repository in which to deposit highlights of what I created while on the Hyperion Dev Software engineering bootcamp (1st Nov 2022 to present).